ismetdagli/HaX-CoNN/README.md

 ### Step 8: Multi DNN, HaX-CoNN results

-Until here, we have been collecting profiling data for execution time, transition time and memory throughput in layer-level.
-Then, we used z3 solver to find the corresponding schedule.
+After collecting profile data, we use z3 solver to find the corresponding schedule.
 Now, to verify the performance of our model, we will execute the corresponding schedules.

 For the baselines, we generate GPU executions, GPU&DLA executions, and [H2H](https://dl.acm.org/doi/10.1145/3489517.3530509) and [Herald](https://www.computer.org/csdl/proceedings-article/hpca/2021/223500a071/1t0HUXqfspW).
 We follow their implementation as given in [source code](https://github.com/xyzxinyizhang/H2H).
 For Herald, we stop the execution at step 2 (as H2H did in their methodology) and for H2H baseline, we follow the execution for all steps (including step 4).

-For the sake of simplicity of the artifact, we provide the schedules previously found as an input in baseline.txt.
+For the sake of simplicity of the artifact, we provide the schedules previously found in our python file.
 We build the engines, run them and compare the results.
-To run the experiment, run the script below:
+To run the experiment, run the script below (Summary of experiments are printed at the last step):

 ```bash
 chmod +x baseline_engine_building.sh